Privacy policy

 Your rights

-You have the right to request a copy of the information that we hold about you.
-If you’d like a copy of some or all of your personal information please email or write to us using the contact details noted below.
+Right of access - You have the right to request a copy of the information that we hold about you.
+If you’d like a copy of some or all of your personal information, please email or write to us using the contact details noted below.

 Opt-out policy

-If, at any time after registering, you change your mind about receiving our postal/email offers or sharing your information with third parties you can write to us at the following address: Age Partnership Limited, 2200 Century Way, Thorpe Park, Leeds, LS15 8ZB, alternatively you can call 0113 2321070 or email enquiries@agepartnership.com.
+If, at any time after registering, you change your mind about receiving our postal/email offers or sharing your information with third parties you can write to us at the following address: Age Partnership Limited, 2200 Century Way, Thorpe Park, Leeds, LS15 8ZB, alternatively you can call 0113 2321070 or email enquiries@agepartnership.com .
 Alternatively, you can click here to update your email marketing preferences.
+Please note that it can take up to 28 days for all mailings to cease as there may be some communications which are already in the “mailing cycle”.

 Correcting/update